-In recent months, I have taken a big plunge into the beginnings of rock and roll.
+In recent months, I have taken a big plunge into the beginnings of Rock and Roll.
 I have been watching many documentaries, reading books, and listening to many albums.
-I find the origin of rock and roll very intriguing, but I’ve never been stopped in mid spin.
+I find the origin of rock and roll very intriguing, but I’ve never been stopped mid-spin.

 My first song to hear sung by Buddy was “Raining in My Heart.”
 He recorded this with an 18-piece orchestra.
 This was a big change for him musically.
 He is famously known as the one who created the two guitars, bass, and drum setup.
 I would have never guessed he was out of his comfort zone in this recording.
 To say the least, this track had me hooked.